Lucus16/lisp-c-thesis/b/thesis.md

 abstractions can still comply with the conventions relatively easily and thus keep the program safe. ]

+# Identified Issues

+I have identified the following issues with the current state of the art of programming languages:

+- Abstraction is limited in most non-Lisp languages as they allow only specific abstractions, and no generic abstraction of arbitrary syntactical structures.
+- Abstraction is further limited by the primitives a language chooses to expose.
+- Languages that allow large amounts of abstraction suffer from performance penalties.
+- Languages are often limited by the languages or frameworks they are built upon.

+# Goals

 [ GOALS:
+- Combine the performance of C with the power of Lisp
 - Modular, implementations of different features and data structures not strongly dependant on each other.
 - All primitives available.